 I study the cultural and environmental history of 20th-century Canada, with a special focus on the west and British Columbia.
-I have been a SSHRC postdoctoral fellow in the Department of History at the University of Toronto, and then a Grant Notley Postdoctoral Fellow in History & Classics at the University of Alberta.
+I have been a SSHRC postdoctoral fellow in the Department of History at the University of Toronto, a Grant Notley Postdoctoral Fellow in History & Classics at the University of Alberta, and an assistant professor of History at the University of Northern British Columbia.
 I completed my PhD in History at Queen’s University under the supervision of Ian McKay.

-My main area of interest is the relationship between systems and practices of mobility — that is, transport, travel, traffic, tourism, and their related infrastructures — and Canadians’ changing experiences of landscape and community.
-In pursuing these themes, I have studied a wide range of topics, including:
+My main area of interest is the relationship between modern systems and practices of mobility — that is, of travel, traffic, tourism, transport, and their related infrastructures — and Canadians’ changing experiences of landscape and community.
+In pursuing this theme, I have examined a wide range of topics, including:

 - the history of parks, especially provincial parks;